St Mary Abbots: Rebuilds

 In 1370 the Norman church was rebuilt.

 When William III relocated the Royal Court to Kensington Palace in 1689 the area became fashionable rendering the medieval church too small, thus it was demolished at the end of the 17th century and replaced by a Late Renaissance-style building.
 This in turn proved too small as London urbanised in the 19th century.

-Around 1860 the vicar, Archdeacon William Sinclair, launched a campaign for the building of a striking new church.
+Around 1860 the vicar, [John Sinclair], launched a campaign for the building of a striking new church.
 The architect George Gilbert Scott was engaged and recommended the demolition of the existing church to take advantage of the site at the road junction.
 St Mary Abbot's design is almost certainly influenced by Scott's earlier work on Dunblane Cathedral - its west front's tall window and carved tympanum are similar to those in the Cathedral.
 The 278 ft high spire is clearly influenced by that of St Mary Redcliffe, Bristol.
 The present church retains many fittings from the earlier churches, especially funeral monuments from the mid-17th century onwards.

-In June 2015, the church launched a major fundraising appeal, looking to raise around £7.2m, to be spent on restoring the church and improving it as a community hub.
+In March 1944 fire-bombs caused significant damage at St Mary Abbots.
+The nave and chancel roof caved in, landing in the pews below, and there was some damage to some of the stained glass windows and the organ, however the main structure was not seriously harmed.
+The Church was temporarily repaired to allow services to continue; and in February 1956 a service of thanksgiving was held in the Church.
+The original Victorian pews still bear burn marks and repair patches from the fallen roof.

+In 2000 the Friends of St Mary Abbots led a fundraising campaign to install lights outside the church to highlight the spire and outside of the building as part of the Millennium celebrations.

+In 2023, as part of the 150 Anniversary celebration, a permanent access ramp was added outside the South Door, the church spire was cleaned and restored and the lights updated and replaced.

 Bells

 The tower holds a ring of ten bells hung for change ringing.
-Five of these bells — the fourth, fifth, sixth, eighth and ninth of the current ring — date from 1772 and were cast by Thomas Janaway.
-The other five — the treble, second, third, seventh and tenor — were cast in 1879 by John Warner & Sons.
+Five of these bells – the fourth, fifth, sixth, eighth and ninth of the current ring – date from 1772 and were cast by Thomas Janaway.
+The other five – the treble, second, third, seventh and tenor – were cast in 1879 by John Warner & Sons.

-The five bells were funded through a donation by Phyllis Cunliffe (1890–1974), mother to Christopher Ironside (UK decimal coin designer).
+The five bells were funded through a donation by Phyllis Cunliffe (1890–1974), mother to coin designer Christopher Ironside.